preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 ***********************
 - The high priority Announcement view now works in a block.
 - Its now possible to configure default sort order for search categories (#118857).
 - Sort direction is now configurable.
-A search category can be sorted on Relevance, Popularity or an sortable enterprise property.
+A search category can be sorted on Relevance, Popularity or a sortable enterprise property.
-- Improved error messages when trying to follow a Group you dont have access to. (#120336)
+- Improved error messages when trying to follow a Group you don’t have access to. (#120336)

 Communities
 ***********************